xuweiwen/ECE595ML_Final_project/README.md

 You can find pre-trained networks for Poisson and Gaussian noise removal in `.results/pretrained` directory.

-## Reproducing Noise2Noise paper results
+## Reproducing the project report results

 Here's a summary of training options to reproduce results from the project report: